ektar/datascience-and-devops/content/160603_pelican_jupyter.md

 posts (tests below).

-Lastly, I like to modify my jupyter to auto-save python files when saving .ipynb - this makes it easier in git to tell what changed from version to version, as often meaninglss changes (e.g. re-running a notebook, which changes cell numbering) result in a commit log noise.
+Lastly, I like to modify my jupyter to auto-save python files when saving .ipynb - this makes it easier in git to tell what changed from version to version, as often meaningless changes (e.g. re-running a notebook, which changes cell numbering) result in a commit log noise.

 `~/.jupyter/jupyter_notebook_config.py`: